BC Rytas: 2010–11: Fourth season in the Euroleague

 Martynas Gecevičius was the team leader for the 2010–11 season.

 Rytas had huge expectations for the upcoming season.
 However, after a very poor pre-season and the start of the season, where Rytas lost nearly every game, and also losing in the BBL Cup to Tartu Rock, Dražen Anzulović was fired and replaced by the team's former coach Aleksandar Trifunović, just before the start of the 2010–11 EuroLeague season.
 Rytas started the EuroLeague with a 0–4 record, before shocking the basketball community by signing Šarūnas Jasikevičius to a contract.
 Rytas recovered, and went on to qualify for the EuroLeague Top-16 with a 4–6 record, including a win over defending champions Barcelona.
 Jasikevičius left Rytas in December, but Rytas signed the returning Simas Jasaitis just before the Top-16.
-Playing in the Group E in EuroLeague, Lietuvos rytas defeated Caja Laboral at Vitoria, Panathinaikos Athens in Athens and Unicaja Málaga at home - with a 3–2 record, Rytas faced Caja Laboral with a playoff spot in the EuroLeague on the line in Vilnius.
-Team leader Khalid El-Amin went out with an injury during the game - in front of a sellout crowd in the Siemens Arena, Caja Laboral finished off Rytas and qualified to the EuroLeague playoffs - Rytas losing out on the spot just by points differential to Caja Laboral - a heartbreaking end for Rytas.
+Playing in the Group E in EuroLeague, Lietuvos rytas defeated Caja Laboral at Vitoria, Panathinaikos Athens in Athens and Unicaja Málaga at home — with a 3–2 record, Rytas faced Caja Laboral with a playoff spot in the EuroLeague on the line in Vilnius.
+Team leader Khalid El-Amin went out with an injury during the game — in front of a sellout crowd in the Siemens Arena, Caja Laboral finished off Rytas and qualified to the EuroLeague playoffs — Rytas losing out on the spot just by points differential to Caja Laboral — a heartbreaking end for Rytas.

 Rytas lost the LKF Cup final to Žalgiris Kaunas.
-Rytas also debuted in the VTB United League during the season - finishing just a win away from the Final Four competition.
+Rytas also debuted in the VTB United League during the season — finishing just a win away from the Final Four competition.
 In the Baltic Basketball League, however, Rytas shockingly lost in the semifinals at the Baltic Basketball League, to VEF Rīga and finished in third place for the first time in club history with a win over BK Ventspils.
-The loss resulted in head coach Trifunović was fired and replaced by assistant coach Darius Maskoliūnas - a long-time former Žalgiris player and coach.
-The team's game improved, but Rytas still lost the LKL finals to Žalgiris - Žalgiris won the LKL finals over Rytas 4–1.
+The loss resulted in head coach Trifunović being fired and replaced by assistant coach Darius Maskoliūnas — a long-time former Žalgiris player and coach.
+The team's game improved, but Rytas still lost the LKL finals to Žalgiris — Žalgiris won the LKL finals over Rytas 4–1.